vgeadau/java-jokes/readme.md

 - a) Implementation of point 4 and figuring out why Docker doesn't work for windows and why it fails to start
 -    eventually searching about error and how to properly set its configuration file
 - b) Refactor code so it doesn't use the RedisTemplate in PersistenceService but directly uses the JPA Data template
--    and removes the need of having to write manually queries for simple operations
+-    and removes the need of having to write manually queries for simple operations.
+Basically just having a Repository class.
 - c) As this is a POC and it virtually only saves one record with its latest jokes and doesn't set all the previous
 -    jokes (default implementation without DELETE).
 A question could rise here about how it should work either store
 -    everything or the existing behavior is ok.
-- d) Use a separate in memory redis database for integration tests instead of reusing the same "PRODUCTION" database.
+- d) Use a separate in memory redis database for the integration tests instead of reusing the same "PRODUCTION" database.
 - e) Adjust code to its newer versions and use newer features if better / simpler / more performant.
-- f) Add a logging LOG4J system
+- f) Add a logging configuration eventually a LOG4J.
 - g) Add JACOCO to see the coverage, should be above 90% per average but still as it is the project doesn't reveal it\
 - h) Add OpenApi (SWAGGER 3.0) to see API documentation in a similar manner as my public "webservice" project that is
 -    fully covered (100% coverage) and which also has JACOCO integrated.
-- i) Once JACOCO is integrated add remaining missing unit tests.
+- i) Once JACOCO is integrated add the remaining missing unit tests.
 - j) Add project specific Error classes (children of Runtime exception) in an exception package
 - k) We could even add something basic such "Basic Authentication" (however this particular topic is outside requirements)
 - l) Improve this readme.md if needed.